2015 June: Day trip to 2 lookouts over Wolgan River in Newnes State Forest, NSW, Australia

 At the first lookout, we explore a ledge along a cliff face under the lookout.

-Around the lookout (Green Point), are many amazing rock pagodas.
+Around the lookout (Point Green), are many amazing rock pagodas.
 Pagodas are rock formations consist of layers of soft sandstones, siltstones and shales with intervening resistant ironstone layers.
 The relatively easily weathered sandstone means weathering of the sandstone layers are at a different rate to the ironstone layers.
 (This process is called differential weathering.)
 The end result is what we see today - the beehive, dome, castellated and elaborate layered platforms of the rock pagodas.

 In this blog, you will find many pictures of these pagodas.